unepwcmc/ProtectedPlanet/docs/downloads.md

 As the polygon and points geometries are stored separately, we create a postgres `VIEW` during import that is based on a `UNION` of the two tables.
 This view is managed by `Wdpa::Release`.

+### Caching

+The country and full downloads are generated statically during the WDPA import, so that users are able to download them instantly.
+The search downloads are generated on-the-fly, and cached by what PAs they contain, so searches with the same results will have instant downloads.

 ## Storage and access